-I have noticed recently a surge in people reading up on sunburn and heat stroke in cats.
-As the warm weather hits, cats are at increased risk of developing both conditions.
+As the warm weather hits, cats are at increased incidence of sunburn and heat stroke in cats.
 Heat stroke is an immediately life-threatening disorder which needs urgent veterinary attention, sunburn can be life-threatening as it has the potential to develop into squamous cell carcinoma, a type of skin cancer.

 Light coloured cats, especially white and cats with white patches are particularly vulnerable to sunburn due to their lack of pigmentation.
 Fur acts as a protective barrier over most of the body, but areas with thin or sparse fur are at increased risk.
 Vulnerable areas include the ears, nose, inside the rear legs, abdomen, any bald patches are at risk.